 Intel WiDi, a premium Miracast solution, makes it easy and seamless to pair your secondary display device; provides for full-screen duplication; and improves speed, quality, and scaling.
-Intel WiDi Media Share (select products only) enables easy multitasking and provides tools to select and flick individual media files to your secondary display device.

 To connect to Intel WiDi certified displays:

 ▲ Type project in the taskbar search box, and then click Project to a second screen.
 Click Connect to a wireless display, and then follow the on-screen instructions.